basukinath/random-movie-generator/README.md

 ## Usage

-### Starting the Web Application
+### Start the Web Application

-Run the Flask app:
+Run the Flask app (Windows PowerShell shown; adjust for your shell if needed):

 ```bash
 python app.py